 MANAGING COMMITTEE

-Subject to the following rules, the affairs of the Samaj shall be managed by the Committee consisting of seventeen members comprising of:
+Subject to the following rules, the affairs of the Samaj shall be managed by the Committee consisting of at least twelve members comprising of:

-O President o Vice President o Secretary o Vice Secretary o Treasurer o Vice Treasurer o Membership Secretary o Vice Membership Secretary o Nine Committee members
+O President o Vice President o Secretary o Vice Secretary o Treasurer o Vice Treasurer o Membership Secretary o Vice Membership Secretary o At least four Committee members

 The Managing Committee shall be the Governing Body of the Samaj and shall exercise the powers provided by the Constitution in the furtherance of the objects of the Samaj:

-that the approval of the Committee has been obtained for all expenditure in excess of £1000 at any one time or any other limit imposed by the Committee for this purpose; and
+that the approval of the Committee has been obtained for all expenditure in excess of £1,000 at any one time or any other limit imposed by the Committee for this purpose; and

 that the approval of the Trustees must be obtained to sell, mortgage or otherwise dispose of any movable or immovable property belonging to the Samaj.
 The funds belonging to the Samaj shall not be used by or lent to any one or more members of the Committee or anyone else for his or her own private use or purposes.